wendzhue/component/template/README.md

 npm install

 {{#if storybook}}
-# dev with storybook at localhost:6006
+# dev with storybook with hot reload at localhost:6006
 {{else}}
 # serve your demo with hot reload at localhost:8080
 {{/if}}